History of Ohio in Timeline

 In the 2020 presidential election, Ohio voted for Republican Donald Trump at larger margins than the nation as a whole.

-2021: Christian Population in Ohio
+2021: Religion in Ohio

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 10,654 homeless people in Ohio.

-2022: Bearcats in College Football Playoff
+2022: Cincinnati Bearcats Football Team

 In 2022, the Cincinnati Bearcats football team became the first "Group of Five" team to qualify for the College Football Playoff.

-As of 2023, Ohio's per capita income was $60,402 and the state's median household income was $65,720.
+In 2023, Ohio's per capita income was $60,402, ranking 38th in the U.S., and the state's median household income was $65,720.
+Also in 2023, 13.4% of the population was living below the poverty line.

 2023: Crew Win MLS Cup